awsdocs/aws-systems-manager-user-guide/doc_source/automation-jenkins.md

 The example below shows how to invoke Automation from a Jenkins server that is running either on\-premises or in Amazon Elastic Compute Cloud \(Amazon EC2\)\.
 For authentication, the Jenkins server uses AWS credentials based on an AWS Identity and Access Management \(IAM\) user that you create in the example\.
 If your Jenkins server is running in Amazon EC2, you can also authenticate it using an IAM instance profile role\.

 **Note**
-Be sure to follow Jenkins security best\-practices when configuring your instance\.
+Be sure to follow Jenkins security best practices when configuring your instance\.

 **Before you begin**
 Complete the following tasks before you configure Automation with Jenkins: